nuxt/docs/en/guide/routing.md

 ### Page Settings

-You can also define a custom transition for only one page with the `transition` property.
+You can also define a custom transition for a specific page with the `transition` property.

 We add a new class in our global css in `assets/main.css`: